danielcesca18/go-zelda-clone/README.md

 # Go Game Zelda Clone

 An open-source zelda-like game coded in Go with [Ebiten](https://ebitengine.org), for learning purposes.
+You can play it [clicking here](https://danielcesca18.github.io).

 ## Run Project
 You can run de project with: